The Huntington® Secured Credit Card Case Study

 Mockup B

 This version focused on multi-account funding.
-The default UI displays two deposit accounts, but an additional account can be added by selecting the “Fund From Additional Account” link at the bottom of the screen.
+The default UI displays two deposit accounts, but an additional account can be added by selecting the “Fund From Additional Account” text.
 After the customer chooses which accounts to fund from, the banker will enter the respective funding amounts.
 Mockup B did not allow changes to be made to account balances.

 The Results

-A unanimous vote from our group of bankers revealed that Mockup B was a better experience.
-Although stakeholders were shying away from the idea of multi-account funding for our first MVP, one of our bankers made an excellent point as to why doing so would streamline the whole process:
+The results of A/B testing revealed that Mockup B was a better experience.
+Although stakeholders were shying away from multi-account funding for our first MVP, one of our bankers made an excellent point as to why doing so would streamline the process:

 –Steve, Customer Experience Banker